felixblog/edu/dev/Numeri Interi/Esercizi_Numeri_Interi.md

 3. $(a+b)(a-b)+ab-a^{2},\ \{a=6,\ b=-3\}$
 4. $(x^{2}+a)x-a(x-1):(x+1)+4a,\ \{x=1,a=-9\}$

-b) Scrivere gli alberi relativi alle espressioni numeriche dei punti precedenti.
+b) Scrivere gli alberi relativi alle espressioni numeriche dei punti a.1 ed a.2.

 #### Laboratorio GEOGEBRA